Managing Performance Can Be Tricky

 While examining performance is important, an organisation will need to help their employees to achieve great productivity and efficiency through their own learning and development methods.

 Asking employees to work to a higher level without guidance isn’t helpful for them.
-Ensure that if employees are making mistakes or are not aware of how to improve their performance, that they have access to mentors or learning material that can help them to grow.
+Ensure that if employees are making mistakes or are not aware of how to improve their performance, they have access to mentors or learning material that can help them to grow.

 One aspect that can assist is for each employee to have a personal development plan that details their targets, actions and results and can be grouped with a review.